Tejas Jadhav

 This was going way out of control.
 I chastised the DHL guy on the email as he had given me an estimate of ₹5000 for the penalty earlier.
 I bashed the DHL customer service on phone.
 I loathed the seller for his dickhead undervaluation move which he did without even asking me and without which this wouldn’t have happened and I would be comfortably using my laptop by now.
 I simply couldn’t be mollified.
 I was frustrated beyond anything.
 So much trouble just to get this one laptop delivered home and yet it hits me back everytime.
 I asked for a proof for these extravagant charges.
 Again I was reminded that you should never EVER underestimate the legal system.
 I was given an official letter stating the places where this shipment broke the law.
 THAT WAS IN MY FACE!

-There were two different penalties involved here under the Customs Act of 1962.
+[!CAUTION] There were two different penalties involved here under the Customs Act of 1962.

 Section 112A: Incorrect valuation of the shipment in an attempt to evade the customs which amounted to ₹10000